Nassau County, New York: History

 Until World War II, most of Nassau County was still farmland, particularly in the eastern portion.
 Following the war, the county saw an influx of people from the five boroughs of New York City, especially from Brooklyn and Queens, who left their urban dwellings for a more suburban setting.
 This led to a massive population boom in the county.
-In 1947, William Levitt built his first planned community in Nassau County, in the Island Trees section (later renamed Levittown; this should not be confused with the county's first planned community, in general, which is Garden City).
-While in the 1930s, Robert Moses had engineered curving parkways and parks such as Jones Beach State Park and Bethpage State Park for the enjoyment of city-dwellers, in the 1950s and 1960s the focus turned to alleviating commuter traffic.
+In 1947, William Levitt built his first planned community in Nassau County, in the Island Trees section (later renamed Levittown; this should not be confused with the county's first planned community, which in general is Garden City).
+In the 1930s, Robert Moses had engineered curving parkways and parks such as Jones Beach State Park and Bethpage State Park for the enjoyment of city-dwellers; in the 1950s and 1960s the focus turned to alleviating commuter traffic.

 In 1994, Federal Judge Arthur Spatt declared the Nassau County Board of Supervisors unconstitutional and directed that a 19-member legislature be formed.
 Republicans won 13 seats in the election and chose Bruce Blakeman as the first Presiding Officer (Speaker).

-Among the first class of Legislators were Peter J. Schmitt (R-Massapequa), Judith Jacobs (D-Woodbury), John Ciotti (R-North Valley Stream), Dennis Dunne Sr. (R-Levittown), Francis X. Becker (R-Lynbrook), Vincent T. Muscarella (R-West Hempstead), Ed Mangano (R-Bethpage), Michael Fiechter (C-North Bellmore), Roger Corbin (D-Westbury), Salvatore Pontillo (R-Farmingdale), Bruce Nyman (D-Long Beach), Edward Ward (R-Wantagh), Darlene Harris (R-Uniondale), Ed Oppenheimer (D-Rockville Centre), John Canning (R-Sea Cliff), Bruce Blakeman (R-Woodmere), Lisanne Altmann (D-Great Neck), Richard Nicolello (R-New Hyde Park), Barbara Johnson (D-Port Washington).

 According to a Forbes magazine 2012 survey, residents of Nassau County have the 12th highest median household annual income in the country and the highest in the state.
 In the 1990s, however, Nassau County experienced substantial budget problems, forcing the county to near bankruptcy.
 Thus, the county government increased taxes to prevent a takeover by the state of New York, leading to the county having high property taxes.
 Nevertheless, on January 27, 2011, a State of New York oversight board seized control of Nassau County's finances, saying the wealthy and heavily taxed county had failed to balance its $2.6 billion budgets.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 453.2 sqmi, of which 284.7 sqmi is land and 168.5 sqmi (37%) is water.

-Nassau County occupies a portion of Long Island immediately east of the New York City borough of Queens.
+Nassau County borders the Long Island Sound on the north and the open Atlantic Ocean on the south.
+The highest point in the county is Harbor Hill on the north shore.
+The county occupies a portion of Long Island immediately east of the New York City borough of Queens.
 It is divided into two cities and three towns, the latter of which contain 64 villages and numerous hamlets.
 The county borders Connecticut across the Long Island Sound.

 Between the 1990 U.S. census and the 2000 U.S. census, the Nassau County exchanged territory with Suffolk County and lost territory to Queens County.
 Dozens of CDPs had boundaries changed, and 12 new CDPs were listed.